Ancestor regression in linear structural equation models: Ancestor regression

 \end{theorem} Due to this limiting distribution, we suggest testing the null hypothesis $H_{0,k \rightarrow j}: \ k \not \in \text{AN}\left(j\right)$ with the p-value

 where $\Phi \left(\cdot\right)$ denotes the cumulative distribution function of the standard normal distribution.

-For ancestors, for which $\beta^{f,j}_k \neq 0$, the absolute z-statistics increases as $\surd{n}$.
+For ancestors, for which $\beta^{f,j}_k \neq 0$, the absolute z-statistic increases as $\surd{n}$.
 In typical setups, one can thus detect all ancestors.
-Having found all ancestors, one can easily infer the parents with an ordinary least squares regression of $X_j$ versus $X_{\text{AN}\left(j\right)}$, using the $t$-test for assigning the significance of being a parental variable.
+Having found all ancestors, one could infer the parents with an ordinary least squares regression of $X_j$ versus $X_{\text{AN}\left(j\right)}$, using the $t$-test for assigning the significance of being a parental variable.
+Such a procedure might have poor error control for low sample sizes as it requires full power in the first step to detect all ancestors; we provide error control only for the estimated ancestral set.

+The choice of $f\left(\cdot\right)$ has an impact on the constant in the growth of $z_k^j$ for ancestors.
+If the $\Psi_l$ are symmetric, any even function yields $\beta_k^{f,j} = 0 \ \forall k$.
+Therefore, odd functions should be used.
+In our simulations and the real data analysis, we use $f\left(X_j\right) = X_j^3$ as it is the simplest odd function that only invokes slightly higher moments than linear functions.
+This choice leads to empirically competitive performance relative to other candidates in our simulations.